spinkstowork/wordchain1/README.md

 Use only lowercase words.

 Dictionary must be in text file format.
-Hyphens, spaces, and single apostraphes will be filtered out.
+Hyphens, spaces, and single apostrophes will be filtered out.

 This is a single threaded solution.